LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

        ...
    )).

-It would be of course possible to have all objects in a single source file.
-But having a file per object and a loader file helps maintenance and it's also a tool requirement for applying safety procedures to the source file contents and thus successfully loding the registry and pack specs.
+It would be, of course, possible to have all objects in a single source file.
+But having a file per-object and a loader file helps maintenance and it's also a tool requirement for applying safety procedures to the source file contents and thus successfully loading the registry and pack specs.

-As registries are git repos in the most common case and thus adding them performs a git repo cloning, they should only contain the strictly required files.
+As registries are git repos in the most common case, and thus adding them performs a git repo cloning, they should only contain the strictly required files.

 Registry handling